 by Cecilia Aragon and Katie Davis

 An in-depth exploration of the unexpected ways young people learn from writing fanfiction online.
-Coming from MIT Press August 20, 2019.
+Released by MIT Press August 20, 2019.

 “A significant book” that “offers a bold new model for how mentorship operates in a networked community.”